rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson4-helm.md

 ```
 sudo snap install helm --classic
 ```
-On maxOS, it is available through Homebrew
+On macOS, it is available through Homebrew
 ```
 brew install helm
 ```